 When a mother goes to taste food, to check the temperature or show their children that it tastes good, and then continues to feed their child, they are at risk of spreading teeth-rotting bacteria.
 Infants and children are especially vulnerable to cavities and this “sharing of food” is one of the greatest ways that they become susceptible to them.
 Mothers should think twice before they share their child’s silverware and treats.

-The best way to ward of bacteria is by brushing your teeth twice a day, especially at night.
-While we sleep we produce saliva that allows bacteria to multiply on your teeth and gums.
+The best way to ward off bacteria is by brushing your teeth twice a day, especially at night.
+While we sleep, we produce saliva that allows bacteria to multiply on our teeth and gums.
 Brushing at night can make huge improvements when battling bacteria.

 Other common ways of fighting cavity-causing bacteria include: